LGUG2Z/story/README.md

 `hashes` refers to the current commit hashes of each project at the time of a commit to the meta-repo.

-`blast-radius` refers to projects in the meta-repo that can be impacted by made changes in the scope of the current story.
+`blastRadius` refers to projects in the meta-repo that can be impacted by made changes in the scope of the current story.

-`all-projects` refers to the complete list of projects in the meta-repo.
+`allProjects` refers to the complete list of projects in the meta-repo.

 This latter file is automatically generated and maintained by `story` commands.
-For example, adding or removing a project to a story will update the `projects`, `hashes`, `blast-radius` and `artifacts` keys accordingly, and making a commit across the meta-repo will update the `hashes` key before making a final commit to the meta-repo.
+For example, adding or removing a project to a story will update the `projects`, `hashes`, `blastRadius` and `artifacts` keys accordingly, and making a commit across the meta-repo will update the `hashes` key before making a final commit to the meta-repo.

 # Commands